MEASURING PROGRESS ON THE DEVELOPMENT PROGRAM

-Assessing progress with a nutritional balancing program can be difficult.
+Assessing progress with a development program can be difficult.
 Reasons for this are:

-1. Progress can be hidden.
-In some cases, I call this Ňlaying the foundation for healthÓ because, like the foundation of a home, it is often hidden.
+1. Hidden.
+Progress can be hidden.
+In some cases, we call this “laying the foundation for health” because, like the foundation of a home, it is often hidden.

-2. Symptoms of retracing can arise at any time, and occasionally are vigorous and scary.
+2. Retracing.
+Symptoms of retracing can arise at any time, and occasionally are vigorous and scary.
+Occasionally one feels more sick, but this is temporary and due to retracing, not to illness or weakness.

-3. Your most important symptom may not go away quickly.
-The body heals symptoms and health conditions in its own order with a nutritional balancing program.
-Please always remember this.
+3. The order of healing.
+Your most important symptom may not go away quickly.
+With the development program, the body heals symptoms and health conditions in its own order.

-It can be very frustrating when the symptom you think is most important does not go away.
+It can be very frustrating when the symptom you think is most important such as headaches or a skin rash does not go away quickly.
 However, this does not mean you are not progressing on the program.
-It may just mean there are other, perhaps hidden conditions that need healing first.

-4. You may be developing, and this requires extra rest and sleep.
-As a result, you may find yourself very tired for several years.
-This does not mean you are not progressing, and in fact it may be an indicator of your progress.
+4. Development.
+You may be developing, and this requires extra rest and sleep.
+As a result, you may find yourself quite tired at times.
+This does not mean you are not progressing.
+In fact, it may be an indicator of your progress.

-5. Another principle to recall is that if you follow a nutritional balancing program properly, you will progress, even if you donŐt notice it.
+5. The program is mechanical.
+Another principle to recall is that if you follow a development program properly, you will progress, even if you don’t notice it.

-On the other hand, my experience is that if a person follows other programs, symptoms may well go away, but very often the impact on oneŐs overall health and development is negative.
+On the other hand, in our experience, if one follows other programs, symptoms may well go away, but very often the impact on one’s overall health and development is negative.

 This occurs because it is often easy to make a symptom vanish using remedies (drugs, herbs, homeopathic remedies or vitamin/mineral products).
-However, most remedies are yin in macrobiotic terminology, and many are slightly toxic in other ways.
-This is why I suggest avoiding most healing remedies.
+However, most remedies are too yin in macrobiotic terminology, and many are slightly toxic in other ways.
+This is why we suggest avoiding most healing remedies.

 6. The indicators below all have flaws in them.
 However, IF CONSIDERED TOGETHER, they can help one assess where one is with the healing process.